Well, I’ve hammered this point home once…

 And while we’re on the topic of massive wicks…

 Look For Pins With Exceptionally Big Wicks

-One of the most oft-repeated tips you hear with pin bars is to focus on trading the pins with large wicks that stick out from the surrounding price action – heard this before?
+One piece of advice you hear time and time again with pin bars is to zero in on trading the pins with long wicks that jut out from the surrounding price action.

-It’s a great tip, and generally, one that’ll keep you trading the right pins… most of the time, at least.
+It’s a top-notch tip, and more often than not, it’ll keep you trading the right pins… well, at least most of the time.

-Rather than trade pin bars with decently sized wicks, you trade pins with HUGE wicks.
+Instead of trading pin bars with respectably-sized wicks, you go for pins with enormous wicks.

-I’m talking wicks so big they don’t just stick out from the surrounding PA but are so obvious anyone can spot them within 5 seconds of seeing a chart.
-Pins like this, for example…
+I’m talking about wicks so colossal they don’t just protrude from the surrounding price action but are so glaringly obvious that anyone can spot them within a blink of seeing a chart.

 Seen these before?